Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 See [here](https://github.com/Shiina18/tactics_ogre_one_vision_mod_challenges/wiki/Meta-under-common-rules---optional-rules) for the meta under these rules.

+- **Common Rules**
 - **5 Skill Clause** - Every unit can only have up to 5 skills equipped.
+- **2 Spell Clause** (optional) - Every 2 spells take up 1 slot.
+(2021/1/4, 1/6, 1/20)
+  - "Magic" includes elem magic, draconic, aow, necro.
+  - It is inconvenient to unlearn all spells using a cheatcode, then equip what you need, so instead you may write a list beforehand to show which will be used and attach it in the video.
-- **Equipment Clause**
+  - Examples
-	- Only lv.
-1~27 gears are allowed to use.
-Exceptions: lv.
-30 cudgels and Lv.
-28 bows, xbows are allowed.
-	- Only 10 kinds of rings are allowed: lv.
-1 ones (warrior's ring, defender's ring) and lv.
-8 ones (ring of str/vit/.../res).
-	- **You may not use anti-undead weapons to attack the undead.**
+    - build 1: skill 1, skill 2, skill 3, Earth Magic (2 spells), Air Magic (2 spells)
+	- build 2: skill 1, skill 2, skill 3, Earth Magic (3 spells), Air Magic (1 spells).
+4 spells take up 2 slots.
+	- build 3: skill 1, skill 2, skill 3, Earth Magic (4 spells), blank.
+4 spells take up 2 slots, so there is no room for 5th skill.
+  - Exception: Black Plume (necro) is not counted.
 - **Rank Clause** - Ranks of all skills of players are locked at rank 4 (with the help of cheatcodes).
   - Ranks of all skills of enemies are set rank 6 or 8. (optional)
 - **Number Clause** - If you are allowed to use 12 units, only use 9-10 units instead.
 Similarly, 7-8 units for 10 units, 6 units for 8 units.
 - **Class Clause Plus** - Banned some best (and niche) classes.
 (2020/12/29)
   - Lord, Cleric, Priest, Knight, White Knight, Paladin, ~~Terror Knight, Knight Commander~~ are ~~banned~~ only allowed to equip one skill.
 (2021/1/21)
   - Warlock isn't banned.
 However, Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
 (Oblivion and Deadscream is allowed to use.)
-  - The undead and Angel Knight are banned.
-- **Weather Clause** - Always start a battle with a sunny day, unless it is programed to rain.
-- **2 Magic Clause** (optional) - Every 2 spells take up 1 slot.
-(2021/1/4, 1/6, 1/20)
-  - ~~Every unit may have at most 3 spells learned for each lore of magic.~~
-  - "Magic" includes elem magic, draconic, aow, necro.
-  - It is very inconvenient to unlearn all spells using a cheatcode, then equip what you need, so instead you may write a list beforehand to show which will be used and attach it in the video.
-  - Examples
-    - build 1: skill 1, skill 2, skill 3, Earth Magic (2 spells), Air Magic (2 spells)
-	- build 2: skill 1, skill 2, skill 3, Earth Magic (3 spells), Air Magic (1 spells).
-4 spells take up 2 slots.
-	- build 3: skill 1, skill 2, skill 3, Earth Magic (4 spells), blank.
-4 spells take up 2 slots, so there is no room for 5th skill.
-  - Exception: Black Plume (necro) is not counted.
 - **Additional Clause** (2021/1/20)
-	- **Distill MP and Fearful Impact** are banned.
+	- **Fearful Impact** are banned.
 	- Tools to transform a unit into undead (e.g. **Living Dead**) are banned.

 And below are some other variant rules provided by Vital and Suppanut